jbonigomes/beautyinfullcms/_posts/2016-01-21-a-post-about-makeup.md

 title: A post about makeup
 subtitle: The post subtitle here
 author: Jose
-rightside: true
-categories: makeup featured care
+categories: care home carousel featured
-carousel: true
 image: /img/posts/post_3.png
 permalink: /a-post-about-makeup/
 description: This text represents a paragraph, this paragraph can be as...